 Anxiety can run in families, suggesting a genetic predisposition in some instances.
 Temperament and learning from parental behaviour is also important.
 Specific adverse life experiences can trigger anxiety and phobias.
 Some objects or activities seem particularly prone to produce anxiety and panic (snakes, dentists, heights) whilst others usually do not (lambs, houses).

 Diagnosis is based upon the above features, sometimes with history of feared or distressing situations having produced particular anxieties, as happens in Post-Traumatic Stress Disorder.

 How is it treated?

 For all forms of anxiety disorder, cognitive and behavioural psychotherapies are strongly supported by research evidence.
 Medication may have a limited role in extreme circumstances, but only on a short-term basis in order to facilitate psychological approaches.
-Medication should always be a means to an end; never an end in itself.
+Medication should always be in addition to psychological therapies, time-limited, and as a means to an end; never an end in itself.

 Inheritance patterns and prenatal diagnosis

 There may be a familial tendency, but usually this is not the case.
 Prenatal diagnosis is not possible.